John of Caesarea: Civil war (1229–1232)

 In 1231, Lord Balian of Sidon, the bailiff of the Kingdom of Jerusalem, declared John's fiefs forfeit, but was unable to put the command into effect.
-John was still able to sell Cafarlet to the Order of the Hospital for 16,000 bezants, according to the Estoire de Eracles.
-He was also able to sell land he owned in Caesarea itself, according to the Gestes des Chiprois.
+According to the Estoire d'Eracles John was still able to sell Cafarlet to the Knights Hospitaller for 16,000 bezants.
+According to the Gestes des Chiprois, he was also able to sell land he owned in Caesarea itself.
 In April 1232, John and his uncle lent their guarantee to a sale made by his cousin, another John of Ibelin.

-In 1231, when Richard Filangieri, Frederick's choice of bailiff of Jerusalem, came to the Haute Cour in Acre, John led the opposition towards him.
+In 1231, when Richard Filangieri, Frederick's choice of bailiff of Jerusalem, came to the high court in Acre, John led the opposition against him.
 John was not present at the Battle of Casal Imbert in 1232, but he soon afterwards returned to Cyprus and led a division at the Battle of Agridi on 15 June.
-While John of Ibelin besieged Kyrenia, John of Caesarea crossed back over to Acre, where he organised a commune to oppose the emperor.
-When an assembly of the Haute Cour threatened to turn violent on Frederick's representative, Bishop Radulf of Sidon, John intervened to save him.
+While John of Ibelin besieged Kyrenia, John of Caesarea crossed back over to Acre, where he organised a commune to oppose the Emperor.
+When an assembly of the High Court threatened to turn violent on Frederick's representative, the bishop of Sidon, John intervened to save him.
 His uncle soon arrived to Acre to be accepted as head of the commune and promptly left, having placed John in charge as his lieutenant.

-Courtier in Cyprus (1232–36)
+Courtier in Cyprus (1232–1236)

-John's rise in importance during the years of civil war can be judged from the high spot in which his name appears in the witness lists of many Cypriot charters in the following years.
+John's rise in importance during the civil war can be seen in the high spot in which his name appears in the witness lists of many Cypriot charters in the following years.
 In 1232, he was second only to John of Ibelin among the witnesses to the treaty of King Henry I of Cyprus with the Republic of Genoa.
-In October 1232 he was again second of the secular witnesses, after Odo of Montbéliard, in an accord between Henry I and John's uncle-in-law, Eustorge de Montaigu, Archbishop of Nicosia.
+In October 1232 he was again second of the secular witnesses, after Odo of Montbéliard, in an accord between Henry I and John's uncle-in-law, Eustorge of Montaigu, archbishop of Nicosia.
 In October 1233, he was present at a court held by Odo in Acre.
-There he signed third an agreement between the municipality of Marseille and the Orders of the Hospital and the Temple, and fourth a treaty between Jerusalem and Genoa.
+There he signed third an agreement between the municipality of Marseille and the Knights Hospitaller and Knights Templar, and fourth a treaty between Jerusalem and Genoa.
 In December, at Nicosia, he witnessed another treaty with Genoa, signing his name after the king's and John of Ibelin's.
 That same month he was the second witness on two grants issued by the king to Archbishop Eustorge.
 In August 1234 his was the second signature on a charter of Henry's issued at Nicosia.

-In February 1236, Pope Gregory IX wrote a letter to the barons of Cyprus and Jerusalem urging them to make peace with the emperor and offering his own terms.
+In February 1236, Pope Gregory IX wrote a letter to the barons of Cyprus and Jerusalem urging them to make peace with the Emperor and offering his own terms.
 John of Caesarea was one of those lords named by Gregory.
-In September, John and his uncle underwrote and annuity sold by Henry I. That year, the lords of Caesarea and Beirut joined the Hospitallers to unsuccessfully besiege Muslim-held castle of Montferrand, where John of Ibelin died.
+In September, John and his uncle underwrote and annuity sold by Henry I. That year, the lords of Caesarea and Beirut joined the Hospitallers to unsuccessfully besiege the Muslim-held castle of Montferrand, where John of Ibelin died.